ebzzry/ebzzry.github.io/src/emacs-hacks-2.md

 ### use-package

 This one is a real gem.
-It's like `require`, but on steroids.
+It’s like `require`, but on steroids.
 When "requiring" a package, you have the option to specify to install that package, if it does not exist, yet.
 It also enables you to configure that package, in a unified expression.
 But unlike `require`,